The Parasite That Compels Other Parasites to Shove Their Heads Into Holes

 Egan, being a keen naturalist and an expert on gall wasps, snipped off some of the branches, took them back to his lab, and kept them in a container on his desk.
 After a couple of months, he noticed that a few orange insects had fallen to the bottom.
 Those were the gall wasps—an orange species called Basettia pallida, which had finally chewed their way out of their crypts.
 But not all of them made it.
 Egan noticed that some were stuck, their heads wedged in their own escape holes.

-To find out why, Egan cut open the branches, together with parasitologist Kelly Weinersmith.
-They realized that every stuck wasp had a companion inside its crypt—a second wasp, half the size of the first, and iridescent blue.
+To find out why, Egan teamed up with Kelly Weinersmith, a parasitologist and a colleague at Rice University.
+They cut open the branches and realized that every stuck wasp had a companion inside its crypt—a second wasp, half the size of the first, and iridescent blue.
 And in every case, the blue wasp was eating the orange one.

 The blue wasp was a completely new species, and Weinersmith and Egan named it the crypt-keeper wasp.
 It’s a stunning example of a hyperparasite—a parasite whose host is also a parasite.
 This lifestyle is surprisingly common, especially among wasps.
 Many species lay eggs in the bodies of other insects, only to have other wasps lay eggs in their young.
 And sometimes, hyperparasites can be parasitized by other hyperparasites, creating hierarchies of bodysnatching that can grow to four tiers.